vvlooking/research-impact/website/analyze-data-collaboration.md

 summary_stats
 ```

 For group reports, calculate the average number of co-authors per publication by running the following script.
-Update the file path for `file_name.xlsx`.
+Update the file path for `file_name.xlsx` and update the faculty names to exclude under `faculty_exclude`.

 ```r
 ## Average number of co-authors per document (Group Reports)